|

 on the top of piles of bricks and rubbish.
 The moat and

+canal at the entrance to the town filled with rubbish.
 As we passed the canal crossing by the station, word was

 passed back that we were to keep in sections.
 A